0xsunil/digital-garden/_notes/essays/dude.md

 growth: growth-1
 category: essay
 changelog: "my first creative piece!"
+description: "This is the description of the post."
 ---

 "Dude, I used to be so insecure," she laughed as she glanced over my shoulder.
 I stood upright and placed the photograph back against her fridge, pinning it with a crack of the magnet greedily yearning for the steel surface.
 She looked young then: brown eyes looking almost red against the black mascara, her lips pulled taut over the texture of the braces underneath.
 Dark, thick, sideswept bangs timestamped the photo as a relic of 2009.
 Classically beautiful, even back then.